Opening Times, Ticket Prices & Places to Stay

 We only have partial disabled access at present.

-We currently do not have a card payment machine.
+We currently do not have a card payment machine, but you can pay by cash, cheque or online.

 While plants in this physic garden are used medicinally, some are also poisonous, even common plants that grow in most gardens like delphinium, euphorbia, foxglove, laburnum & yew, plus others like mandrake, belladonna and poison ivy (see our Magic & Medicine Area).
 Do not eat or put any in, or near, your mouth unless you have consulted a Staff member on identification and safety.
 The physic garden cannot be held responsible if you do.

-If you are considering taking a plant medicinally always consult a registered medical herbalist and inform your healthcare provider if you have have any medical conditions.
+If you are considering taking a plant medicinally always consult a registered medical herbalist and inform your healthcare provider if you are taking any medication or have any medical conditions.
 You can also refer to an authoritative website, for example www.nlm.nih.gov/medlineplus/druginfo/natural/.

 Please watch your step, the physic garden ground and Herbology House floor are uneven and slippery when wet.